-Rule 1: Each surveyor must work in at least two local authorities in each year of fieldwork and in at least 3 local authorities over the three-year fieldwork period.
-All surveyors worked in at least 2 local authorities (LAs) during 2014 and all surveyors have worked in at least 3 local authorities (LAs) over the duration of the three-year fieldwork period.
+Rule 1: Each surveyor must work in at least two local authorities in each year of fieldwork and in at least 3 local authorities over the four-year fieldwork period.
+All surveyors worked in at least 2 local authorities (LAs) during 2015 and all surveyors have worked in at least 3 local authorities (LAs) over the duration of the four-year fieldwork period.
+There were no breaches of this rule.

 Rule 2: No surveyor should do more than 25 per cent of the (full) surveys issued in any local authority in any one year, with the exception of the Highlands and the three island local authorities, where no one surveyor should exceed 33 per cent of all (full) surveys.
-There were no breaches of this rule.
-For those LAs with targets set at 25 per cent, the highest recorded figure was East Ayrshire (24.1 per cent).
-For those LAs with targets set at 33 per cent, the highest recorded figure was Orkney (28.8 per cent).
+There were two breaches of this rule; Shetland (36.1%) and North Ayrshire (26.2%).